Xilinx/HPC/pcg/sw/examples/c/Readme.md

 # Xilinx pcg application C++ example

-This README files explains how to setup and run cosinesim example.
+This README files explains how to setup and run pcg example.

 # Compile host:
 ```
-//cppdemo example showing simple API to use cosinesim.
+# cppdemo example showing simple API to use pcg.
 make

 ```